Qiskit/qiskit/README.md

 print(result.get_counts(qc))
 ```

-The output from this will be something like:
+The output from this execution will look similar to this:

 ```python
 {'00': 513, '11': 511}